 The Boardwalk is open from 5 a.m. to midnight each day, with a curfew between midnight and 5 a.m.

 Parking: Street parking is available on S. Lakeshore Blvd. between Pleasant Valley Road and Riverside.
 Or if you are walking the Ann and Roy Butler Hike-and-Bike Trail loop, you can park at Festival Beach across the river, or at any of the parking areas near the trail.

 Boardwalk Access Points:

-The Boardwalk can be accessed at several points – the northeast corner of the American-Statesman parking lot, off the Riverside Drive sidewalk at Blunn Creek, from the northeast corner of the Riverside and IH35 intersection and at International Shores Park, 1820 S. Lakeshore Blvd.
+The Boardwalk can be accessed at several points – the northeast corner of the Austin American-Statesman parking lot, off the Riverside Drive sidewalk at Blunn Creek, from the northeast corner of the Riverside and IH35 intersection, and at International Shores Park, 1820 S. Lakeshore Boulevard.

 Map: Here is a PDF map of the Boardwalk Trail.

-Freelance web producer, Heidi Okla is mom to three boys (ages 4, 6, and 8), and can’t pass up any opportunity for fun family adventures.
+Freelance web producer, Heidi Okla is mom to three boys, and can’t pass up any opportunity for fun family adventures.